Skip to main content

 Urgent Maternal Warning Signs

 These urgent maternal warning signs and symptoms can occur during pregnancy—and in the year after delivery.
 Get immediate medical care if you experience any of the following signs or symptoms.
+For more guidance and resources, check out the CDC’s Hear Her campaign.

 Fever of 100.4ºF or higher